 File validation / checksum generation

 command validates that the checksum it computes for the source file/object matches the checksum the service computes.
-If the checksums do not match, gsutil will delete the corrupted object and print a warning message.
+If the checksums do not match, gcloud storage will delete the corrupted object and print a warning message.
 You can learn more about this from Google's documentation.
 This very rarely happens, but if it does, please contact gs-team@google.com.

 Troubleshooting